mcuringa/think-py/dictionaries.md

 ...
 >>> letter_counts
 {'M': 1, 's': 4, 'p': 2, 'i': 4}
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We start with an empty dictionary.
 For each letter in the string, we find the
 current count (possibly zero) and increment it.
 At the end, the dictionary
 contains pairs of letters and their frequencies.
+Note that we access
+the letter using the dictionary's ``get`` method (rather than the
+index notation which would read ``letter_counts[letter]``) because
+``get`` allows us to pass in the default vaule, as the second parameter,
+in the event that the key is not yet in our dictionary.

 It might be more appealing to display the frequency table in alphabetical order.
 We
 can do that with the ``items`` and ``sort`` methods: